V35HR4J/OSCP-Like-Machines/DriftingBlues6.md

 spammer.zip             [Status: 200, Size: 179, Words: 3, Lines: 2]
 ```

-After downloading the spammer.zip file, it is password protected, we can use `fcrackzip` to bruteforce the password:
+After downloading the spammer.zip file, it is password protected, we can use `zip2john` to bruteforce the password:

 ```bash
 ┌──(parallels㉿V35HR4J)-[~/tjnull/DriftingBlues6]